dariusf/dariusf.github.io/about.md

 permalink: /about/
 ---

 I'm all about finding principled ways to solve problems (with computers) and making people around me more productive.
-To that end, I'm interested in functional programming, formal systems, program analysis, and declarative paradigms such as logic programming and ASP; powerful tools are essential if we wish to tackle more complex problems.
+To that end, I'm interested in functional programming, formal systems, program analysis, and declarative paradigms such as logic programming and ASP.
+I believe powerful tools are essential if we wish to tackle more complex problems.

-I am an occasional game developer and also enjoy building and working with interactive systems; a tight feedback loop does wonders for productivity and UX.
+I am an occasional game developer and also enjoy building and working with interactive systems.

 On weekends, I sing with [The Crescendos](https://www.instagram.com/the_crescendos/) and [Acappella Anonymous](https://www.instagram.com/acappellaanonymous/).